JoshBello/homebridge-hue-daylight-sync/README.md

 - Customizable warm and cool temperature ranges
 - Geolocation-based calculations for accurate sunlight mimicking
 - Manual override option with automatic mode switch
+- Exclude specific lights from automatic adjustments
+- Smart retry mechanism for reliable updates

 ## Auto Mode and Manual Adjustments

 - **Auto Mode**: Automatically adjusts your lights' color temperature based on the time of day.
 Enabled by default.
 - **Manual Adjustments**: Changing the brightness slider or color temperature in the Home app will disable Auto Mode, allowing you to set your preferred lighting.
 - **Re-Enabling Auto Mode**: To resume automatic adjustments, simply toggle the "Auto Mode" switch back on in the Home app.
+- **Excluded Lights**: Specify lights that should never be automatically adjusted, perfect for accent lighting or areas where you want consistent color temperature.

 ## Prerequisites